 Economic development is a pressing need in Zimbabwe.
-Inconsistent and uncoordinated economic policies along with a difficult business environment have undermined business, investment, and economic growth.
-Although recent macroeconomic and other reforms have helped stabilize the economy, the benefits have not translated into widespread economic opportunities for average citizens.
+Inconsistent and ill-conceived economic policies along with a difficult business environment have undermined private sector, investment, and economic growth resulting in people being more poor and food insecure today than they were 25 years ago.
+Although macroeconomic and other reforms in the wake of the economy’s 2008 collapse have helped stabilize the economy, the benefits have not translated into widespread economic opportunities for average citizens.
 Unemployment remains high, particularly for marginalized groups such as youth, who often lack practical experience and marketable skills.
-USAID seeks to strengthen Zimbabwe’s economic recovery by promoting sound economic policies while strengthening skills and resilience.
+USAID seeks to strengthen Zimbabwe’s economic recovery by promoting sound economic policies while strengthening skills and resilience of women and youth.

 To create economic opportunities, USAID supports research and analysis to improve national policy formulation; increase transparency and accountability in fiscal management; encourage employment creation; promote investment; reduce poverty; and improve food security.
 To date, USAID has supported publication and validation of 10 research studies that promoted transparency and accountability in government policy-making.
 Furthermore, USAID’s advocacy work resulted in the reduction of the renewal time for business licenses in Harare from 54 days to one day, thus improving the ease of doing business.
 In addition, USAID provides technical assistance and training to economists.

 USAID’s economic growth activities help improve policy clarity and consistency in implementation, which are crucial to rebuilding Zimbabwe’s status as a destination for business and investment.